 5) The rock formations

-6) Well- Pinhole filter
+6) Well- Pinhole filter7) the window

 8) A view from Jetty- Dramatic filter